Türkisch für Anfänger

 Türkisch für Anfänger ("Turkish for Beginners") is a German television comedy-drama series, which premiered on 14 March 2006 on Das Erste.
 It was created by Bora Dağtekin and produced by Hoffmann & Voges Ent.

 The show focuses on the German-Turkish stepfamily Schneider-Öztürk, their everyday lives and particularly on the eldest daughter, Lena, who narrates the show.
 During its run of 52 episodes, the show covered topics including typical problems of teenagers and cross-cultural experiences.

-Due to popular demand, a 16-episode third season aired in late 2008.
+The run includes a 16-episode third season, which aired due to popular demand in late 2008.

 The show was successful in foreign markets, being broadcast in more than 70 countries.

-A namesake feature film was released in 2012, which the cast that includes actors from the show; the plot is completely original, though loosely based on the show's premise.
+A namesake feature film was released in 2012, with a cast including actors from the show; the plot is completely original, though loosely based on the show's premise.

 Plot

 16-year-old Lena's life seemed perfect: She lived together with just her little brother Nils (13) and her mother Doris, a psychotherapist.
 But unfortunately for Lena, her mother has fallen in love with Metin, a police officer of Turkish descent, and they move in with him and Yağmur (15), his pious Muslim daughter, and Cem (17), his stereotypical macho son.
 Now Lena has to deal with her new stepfamily.
 She narrates the show by recording videos for her best friend Kati, who is currently studying in the USA as an exchange student.

 The episode titles imitate those of Friends (The One with...), for example: